 Is unnecessary because LAA can achieve fair sharing with other technologies without such signals

 An acceptable alternative would be for 3GPP RAN1 to agree publically with the principles articulated by the proposed note.
-Under both alternatives, enforcement of the note would need to be left to other authorities.
+Under both alternatives, enforcement would need to be left to other authorities.

-3GPP RAN1 is urged to seriously consider and accept this proposal to assist the closure of an issue that is very important to many IEEE 802 stakeholders.

 Response 1.2: IEEE 802 suggests an additional solution based on the definition of multiple sub-frame starting positions

 IEEE 802’s Liaison Statement to 3GPP RAN1 dated 18 March 2016 (IEEE 802 19-16-0037-09-0000-laa-comments.pdf ) suggested in comment 1 that LAA should be modified to avoid sending energy for the primary purpose of blocking access to the channel to others.
 IEEE 802 provided two possible solutions for consideration by 3GPP RAN1 to resolve this problem.
 However, it has since been noted by an IEEE 802 participant that there is at least one additional solution that might be acceptable to all parties.